Joey Chestnut: 2014

 On July 4, Chestnut ate more hot dogs and buns than any of his opponents, narrowly defeating competitor Matt Stonie.
 Chestnut successfully ate 61 hot dogs and buns to Stonie's 56, making this his eighth consecutive win.
 Prior to the event, Chestnut proposed to his longtime girlfriend, Neslie Ricasa.

 2015

 On July 4, Chestnut was defeated by Stonie.
 He successfully ate 60 hot dogs and buns, but Stonie improved since 2014 and consumed 62 hot dogs and buns, ending Chestnut's eight-year run as champion.

 After a Denver Outlaws lacrosse game on May 24, Chestnut set a World Record eating 14.25 lb of Illegal Pete's Burritos in 10 minutes, beating the previous record of 11.81 set in 2007 by Tim "Eater X" Janus.

 2016

-On July 4, Chestnut redeemed himself with 70 hot dogs and buns with Stonie behind with 53 hot dogs and buns.
+On July 4, Chestnut regained his title with 70 hot dogs and buns with Stonie behind with 53 hot dogs and buns.

 On September 4, Chestnut won his third consecutive title at the United States Chicken Wing Eating Championships in Buffalo, New York, by eating 188 wings in 12 minutes.